 A. Complaint by way of a telephone call

-If you telephone to voice concerns about our service then whoever takes the call will refer it to Robert Gray.
+If you telephone to voice concerns about our service then whoever takes the call will refer it to Arthur Li.
 If he is available he will speak to you immediately to take details of your concerns and to agree with you what action he will take to investigate them.

 B. Written complaint

 A written complaint may be made by way of a letter, fax or email.
-Any communication should be addressed directly to Mr Gray.
-If any written complaint is received by another member of staff then it will be referred to Mr Gray immediately.
+Any communication should be addressed directly to Mr Li.
+If any written complaint is received by another member of staff then it will be referred to Mr Li immediately.

-Mr Gray will review your written complaint, read the file and discuss the matter with the fee earner and let you have his written response, including any proposals for remedial action with seven days.
+Mr Li will review your written complaint, read the file and discuss the matter with the fee earner and let you have his written response, including any proposals for remedial action within seven days.